Today I’m sharing my 3 favorite natural pest preventatives for dogs with you guys!

-Since my dear Instagram follower @dogmama65 recently expressed interest in my recommendations for natural, chemical-free pest prevention options for dogs, I am going to share my top 3 picks with you today which have worked great to keep pests at bay here in our pack!
+My dear Instagram follower @dogmama65 recently expressed interest in my recommendations for natural, chemical-free pest prevention options for dogs.
+So here they are!
 Thank you for the question, dogmama65!

 I busted the myth that garlic is harmful to dogs in my blog post Myth Buster: Garlic IS Good For Dogs, After All!
-I invite you to read the article to learn more about the wonderful benefits of garlic.
+Check out that article to learn more about the wonderful benefits of garlic.

 2. Food-Grade Diatomaceous Earth